 With a background in environmental management and planning, Karen initially worked in practice at the Forestry Commission and as Local Authority Planner, involved in the development of regeneration partnerships and task groups across departments, government agencies and stakeholders (flood risk, water quality, access, natural environment).
 It was due to the institutional challenges experienced as a practitioner, endeavoring to implement novel policy in natural flood risk management, that she returned to academia and was drawn to interpretative policy analysis methods to challenge environmental policy transition and transformation.
-Previously lecturing in the Department of Geography and Planning (University of Liverpool), Karen is now extending her interdisciplinary research to collaborative governance theory, to gain further insight into the challenges faced by practitioners and policy makers involved in water management, wider environmental partnerships and climate change adaptation.
+Previously lecturing in the Department of Geography and Planning (University of Liverpool), Karen has extended her interdisciplinary research to collaborative governance theory, to gain further insight into the challenges faced by practitioners and policy makers involved in water management, wider environmental partnerships and climate change adaptation.

 Education and qualifications:

 Karen's research explores environmental change through theoretically informed, interpretative and comparative policy analysis.
 She sees herself as a ‘pracademic’, connecting theory to effect practice; to understand policy implementation deficits and the feasibility of environmental change within the limits of dominant neo-liberal and techno-centric discourses.
 Her aim is to question current governance models and institutionalised thinking and (within the limits of current governance models) to clarify practitioners’ ‘obstacles’ in order to facilitate policy transition and transformation.